RateCity.com.au

 article cover image

-Superannuation is a compulsory savings scheme through which a portion of your income is set aside for the years following your retirement.
-Super is calculated based on your base salary.
+• Superannuation is a compulsory savings scheme where a portion of your income is set aside for your retirement.
+Super is calculated from your base salary.

 If you’re an Australian worker, your employer is required to make superannuation contributions on your behalf to a super fund of your choosing.
 These contributions are known as the super guarantee (SG).

 The SG is the minimum percentage of your salary that your employer is required to pay into your super fund.
-In 2022 the SG is 10.5 per cent and is legislated to rise by 0.5 per cent each year, until it reaches 12 per cent in 2025.
+At the end of 2024 the SG is 11.5% and is legislated to rise by 0.5% and reach 12% in mid-2025.

 What is a total package salary?